-Affiliation contracted services - Increased by \$155.4 million from June 30, 2021 to June 30, 2022 due to contractual increases and Cost of Living Adjustment ("COLA") settlements.
-Increased by \$88.7 million from June 30, 2020 to June 30, 2021 due to contractual increases and COLA settlements.
+Affiliation contracted services - Increased by \$155.4 million and \$88.7 million during fiscal years 2022 and 2021, respectively, due to contractual increases and cost of living adjustment settlements.

 Capital contributions funded by the City of New York, net - Remained consistent during fiscal year 2022 when compared to the prior year.
-Decreased by \$47.3 million during fiscal year 2021 because there were more projects funded by NYC Health +Hospitals bonds, CARES and the Capital Restructuring Financing Program-Delivery System Reform Incentive Payment program ("CRFP-DSRIP") funding when compared with the prior year.
+Decreased by \$47.3 million during fiscal year 2021 because there were more projects funded by NYC Health + Hospitals bonds, CARES and the Capital Restructuring Financing Program-Delivery System Reform Incentive Payment program ("CRFP-DSRIP") funding when compared with the prior year.